7 principles of observability in modern applications Frameworks for an observability maturity model

 • Coverage.
 ServiceNow Cloud Observability provides visibility into infrastructure, applications, runtimes, cloud platforms and other third-party services, with support for a wide range of languages, frameworks and platforms.

 • Communications.
-ServiceNow Cloud Observability uses OpenTelemetry launchers, Jaeger agents or Zipkin to collect telemetry data, which is then fed to the microsatellites that communicate with the Lightstep platform.
+ServiceNow Cloud Observability uses OpenTelemetry launchers, Jaeger agents or Zipkin to collect telemetry data, which is then fed to the microsatellites that communicate with the platform.

 • Plans.
 ServiceNow Cloud Observability offers two subscription plans: Teams and Enterprise.

 • Free trial.
-No free trial exists currently.
+No free trial exists currently

 How to choose the best observability tool for your business